pedrohalb/Aplicativo_Hostel_Java/README.md

 ## 🖥️ How It Works

 Using several different classes and controllers, each serving a purpose, guest, room, reservation, etc. They all integrate using JavaFX so that the application can be run on Main.
-In addition to HTML and CSS files that give structure and styling to the application, as well as data persistence using SQLite.
+In addition to FXML and CSS files that give structure and styling to the application, as well as data persistence using SQLite.